innerfunction/Q-android/README.md

 * resolve( value )
 * reject( value )

+Static methods:
+* Defered.defer():
+* Defered.all()

+Callbacks objects:
+* Deferred.ICallback: This is the main Interface.
+* Deferred.Callback: Callback for passing a deferred promise result.
+* Deferred.AsyncCallback: Callback for passing a deferred promise result with an asynchronous chained result.
+The result method returns a Deferred.
+* Deferred.ErrorCallback: Callback for passing a deferred promise error.

+#### resolve()
+Resolve the promise by passing a deferred result or deferred result.

+#### reject()
+Reject the promise by passing an error.

 #### then()
-Using *then* we to chain promises or define callbacks.
+Add a promise result callback.
 It's useful to run define secuential process with async calls. e.g. Promise1 -> Promise2 -> Promise3.
 See example:
 ```java
     public Deferred<Boolean> promise1() {
         return Deferred.defer( true );